vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 The VM must be powered off before encryption can be enabled, and there needs to be enough free space on the datastore to accommodate a second copy of the VMDK files.

 ### What encryption keys are used by VM Encryption?
-Each encrypted object (VM, vSAN disk group, ESX host) used a Data Encryption Key (DEK) to encrypt the object configuration files.
+Each encrypted object (VM, vSAN disk group, ESX host) uses a Data Encryption Key (DEK) to encrypt the object configuration files.
 The DEK is a 256-bit key that is unique to the VM or object and generated by ESX.
 The DEK is stored in the VM configuration file for portability (replication, backups, etc.).

 The DEK is then encrypted with a Key Encryption Key (KEK) using the key provider.
 If the key provider is a Standard Key Provider, the KEK is stored in the KMS.
-If the key provider is the Native Key Provider, the KEK is computed locally on the ESX host and stored in memory.
+If the key provider is the Native Key Provider, the KEK is derived on the ESX host from a Key Derivation Key (KDK) that is stored in the host's encrypted configuration (protected by the TPM when one is present).

 ### What happens to my encrypted VMs if my KMS, attached to my Standard Key Provider, goes down?
 Your encrypted VMs will continue running normally because ESX hosts cache the necessary encryption keys in memory.
 You can still power VMs on and off as needed, and all running workloads continue without interruption.
 You will not be able to create new encrypted VMs or perform rekey operations until your KMS is available again.